 Best for: Trauma, inner conflict, self-sabotage, and healing childhood wounds.

-IFS works on the idea that we all have “parts” inside us – like an inner critic, a wounded child, or a perfectionist.
+IFS works on the idea that we all have “parts” inside us like an inner critic, a wounded child, or a perfectionist.
 This approach invites compassion and curiosity, allowing you to heal from within rather than trying to “fix” yourself.
+Learn more about Internal Family Systems therapy

 Trauma-Informed Therapy

-Best for: Anyone with a history of trauma, especially those who feel misunderstood or retraumatised in past therapy experiences.
+Best for: Anyone with a history of trauma, especially those who feel misunderstood or retraumatized in past therapy experiences.

-This isn’t a single technique – it’s an overarching approach that prioritises safety, control, and sensitivity to trauma’s impact.
+This isn’t a single technique – it’s an overarching approach that prioritizes safety, control, and sensitivity to trauma’s impact.
 If you’ve experienced abuse, neglect, violence, or deep emotional wounds, this lens is essential.
+The Australian Institute of Health and Welfare highlights the importance of trauma-informed care.

 Best for: PTSD, complex trauma, panic attacks, and phobias.